lanofgajanan/lanofgajanan/README.md

 <br/>

-Currently studying at Scaler School of Technology, CS branch, specializing in cybersecurity.
-I build things I actually want to exist — a narrative game, a self-hosted homelab — rather than tutorial projects.
+Reading Computer Science at Scaler School of Technology, with a focus on cybersecurity.
+I'd rather build the things I actually want to exist — a narrative game, systems I run and control myself — than work through another tutorial.

-- 🔐 Focused on cybersecurity within CS
+- 🔐 Cybersecurity, studied in earnest, practiced by choice
-- 🎮 Indie game dev — currently writing/building **Ab Kya?**, a narrative FPS set in modern India
+- 🎮 Indie developer, presently at work on **Ab Kya?**, a narrative FPS set in modern India
-- 🖥️ Privacy-first, self-hosting-oriented builder — don't trust companies with my data
+- 🖥️ A self-hosting purist at heart — if it holds my data, I'd rather it answer to no one but me
-- ⛏️ Minecraft modder & modpack dev — run modded servers (NeoForge, Velocity proxy)
+- ⛏️ Minecraft modder and server architect, running modded infrastructure of my own design

 <br/>